Jayich-Lab/eom/README.md

 ## Final Design

 We used Y-cut lithium niobate as our EO crystal.
 The bandwidth needed was 400nm-1100nm.
 We used different AR coatings to cover this range, one from 400-700nm and one from 700-1100nm.
+The crystal is 3mm x 3mm x 30mm, where one face is 3mm x 3mm.

-#### Without a resonant circuit, the input voltage needed (with D = 3mm, L = 30mm -- the crystal is D x D x L)
+#### Without a resonant circuit, the input voltage needed:

 λ( in meter ) | V<sub>π</sub> ( in volts )
 :---: | :---: